plokhotnyuk/jsoniter-scala/README.md

 Main goal is to provide a static code generation for Scala case classes, standard types and collections to get maximum performance of JSON parsing & serialization.

-Features and limitations:
+## Features and limitations
 - JSON parsing from `Array[Byte]` or `java.io.InputStream` using `com.jsoniter.JsonIterator`
 - JSON serialization to `Array[Byte]` or `java.io.OutputStream` using `com.jsoniter.JsonStream`
 - Support of UTF-8 encoding (including parsing of hex encoded JSON field names, keys & values)
 - Case classes should be defined as a top-level class or directly inside of another class or object
 - Enums, `BigInt`, `BigDecimal`, `Option` & Scala collections as class fields are supported
-- Required fields are supported for case classes
+- Fields with null values, default values, empty options & empty collections are not serialized to provide sparse output
-- Doesn't serialize null values, default values, empty options & collections
+- Fields can be annotated as transient or just not defined in constructor to avoid parsing and serializing
-- Doesn't parse and serialize values of fields annotated as transient or if them are not defined in constructor
+- Other fields are required (no special annotation required)
-- Need to materialize manually all case classes used in nested structures
+- Need to materialize for all case classes used in nested structures
 - Key names can be overridden by field annotation
 - Configurable indenting of output
 - TODO: configurable by field annotations custom encoder(s)/decoder(s) for fields and their type parameter(s)
 - TODO: efficient specialized immutable list & set for primitive types
 - TODO: throw exception instead of replacing by placeholder character(s) during parsing invalid UTF-8 bytes

-# How to use
+## How to use

 Build and publish locally (release to Sonatype repo is coming)